RaphaelSheikh/python-challenge/README.md

 ## Background

-It's time to put away the Excel sheet and enter the world of programming with Python.
-In this assignment, I used the concepts I've learned to complete two Python challenges, PyBank and PyPoll.
-Both tasks present a real-world situation where my newly developed Python scripting skills come in handy.
+Transitioning from using Excel to programming with Python, I've undertaken an assignment involving two Python challenges: PyBank and PyPoll.
+These tasks are designed to apply my new Python scripting skills to real-world scenarios.

 ## Before I Begin
 Before starting the assignment, the following steps needs to be completed:

+Before diving into the assignment, I followed these preparatory steps:

-1. Create a new repository for this project called python-challenge.
+Repository Setup: Created a new repository named python-challenge.

-2. Clone the new repository to your computer.
+Cloning the Repository: Cloned the repository to my local machine.

-3. Inside your local Git repository, create a folder for each Python assignment and name them PyBank and PyPoll.

-4. In each folder that you just created, add the following content:

-5. A new file called main.py.
-This will be the main script to run for each analysis.

-6. A Resources folder that contains the CSV files you used.
-Make sure that your script has the correct path to the CSV file.
+Directory Structure: Created two folders within the repository: PyBank and PyPoll.
+File Preparation: Within each folder, added: main.py: The main script for the analysis.

-7. An analysis folder that contains your text file that has the results from your analysis.
+Resources folder: Contained the necessary CSV files. analysis folder: Held the text file with the results of the analysis.

-8. Push these changes to GitHub or GitLab.
+Pushing Changes: Committed and pushed these changes to GitHub/GitLab.

 ## PyBank Instructions
 ![image](https://github.com/RaphaelSheikh/python-challenge/assets/166172978/61f50316-2b03-4faa-8243-829f36d611bc)